 Trailhead snowed in to about 100 feet off the main road.
 The route is in excellent condition, allowing a summit ski to the beginning of the FS road.

 All routes on Mt Lincoln, Mt Bross, and Mt Democrat are on private property

 The Forest Service originally distributed flyers in the area about the routes to all 3 summits being on private property.
 Kite Lake is public, the Bristlecone Pine area is public, but everything above them is not.
 The flyers caused millions of phone calls and grief for the Forest Service and the landowners.
 For instance, Mt Bross has over 50 owners.
 Mt Democrat and Lincoln don't have that many, but there are still quite a few.

 So the Forest Service recently did the press releases that many of us saw in the Dever Post and other news outlets to limit phone calls to the rangers.
 This is where we currently stand.
 The land owners are concerned about liability issues, but so far, have not posted or blocked their land.
 They don't respond to phone calls or emails.

 If you call the rangers, they will offer no information on routes and tell you that they are all on private property.
 This is the official FS stance.

 Several organizations, including the Colorado Fourteeners Initiative, are currently trying to work out a plan that works for everyone.

-My two cents: Continue to hike and climb here.
+Continue to hike and climb here.
 Respect the land owners and avoid all posted property.
 Leave No Trace.
 Pick up trash.
 Travel in small groups.
 Give all mining areas a wide berth.
 Use established trails and roads.